ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 shows the list of the required packages to build all the modules in cumbia-libs: omniorb, tango, zeromq, epics qwt...

+#### Qt5 or Qt6

+Starting from december 2023, a new branch named *qt-6* is intended to port the libraries to qt-6.
+Apart from the Qt libraries, *qwt* needs to be built with qt-6.
+Then, the pkg config path shall be updated.
+Any reference to other installations of *qt-5* based *cumbia-libs* or *qwt* shall be removed from the PKG_CONFIG_PATH.

 ### Prepare an ubuntu system for cumbia installation (time: 5 - 8 minutes)

 If you are interested in using ubuntu, please refer to the instructions in <a href="README.UBUNTU.md">README.UBUNTU.md</a> file.